Japanese white-eye in Hawaii: Effects on native Hawaiian birds

-Increases in the Japanese white-eye population in Hawaii have negative effects on the growth and survival of native birds in the community.
+Increases in the warbling white-eye population in Hawaii have negative effects on the growth and survival of native birds in the community.
 In one study, the bill length, tarsus length, and mass of native Hawaiian passerine birds were measured during 1987-2006 using the technique of mark and recapture.
 In 2000, juveniles of every native species showed lower mass and shorter bills than before.
 These changes led to decreased survival of both juveniles and second year individuals/older adults.
 These birds also showed shorter tarsi, the group of bones in the hind feet of some vertebrates, although this change was less drastic than that seen with the bills.
 Birds with original bill lengths closest to that of the white-eye suffered the most, undergoing changes that lowered their foraging efficiency.
 For example, the endangered Hawaiian akepa was viable during 1987–1999, but not during 2000–2006, in association with an abrupt increase in white-eyes.
-These facts document strong community-wide exploitative competition for food between the Japanese white-eye and passerine birds native to Hawaii, meaning the white-eye depletes the availability of food for other bird species.
+These facts document strong community-wide exploitative competition for food between the warbling white-eye and passerine birds native to Hawaii, meaning the white-eye depletes the availability of food for other bird species.
 They also compete for space; the white-eye has expanded its range into remote areas within the two decades 1980–2000.
-The distribution of the Japanese white-eye has been shown to negatively correlate with the distributions of native birds, meaning as the white-eye becomes more highly distributed, native birds become less distributed.
+The distribution of the warbling white-eye has been shown to negatively correlate with the distributions of native birds, meaning as the white-eye becomes more highly distributed, native birds become less distributed.
 Many Hawaiian birds are endangered or already extinct; this occurrence is believed to be related to the invasion of the white-eye.